jina-ai/executors/jinahub/encoders/audio/VGGISHAudioEncoder/README.md

 ## 🌱 Prerequisites

+> These are only needed if you download the source code and directly use the class.
+Not needed if you use the Jina Hub method below.

 Run the provided bash script `download_model.sh` to download the pretrained model.

 To install the dependencies locally run